 In 2011 her poem “A Hand Swing of Disguised Depravity” won first prize of the Babishai Niwe Poetry Award under the theme of ‘Hope’ and was later published in “A Thousand Voices Rising Anthology”.
 In 2017 she won Best Actress at Pearl International Film Festival (PIFF) for playing the lead role of “Sanyu” in the feature film Faithful by Richard Nondo.
 In 2019 she won Best Supporting Actress at Uganda Film Festival (UFF) for the supporting role, “Rehema” in the feature film N.S.I.W.E by Roja Matelja.

 Kisaka has produced and published some of her own work.
 Black, a 10-minute play on race, blackness and identity, which showcased at Kampala International Theatre Festival 2016 and served as her debut as a playwright.
 Operation: Mother’s Bruises, a short story about depression published in “The Different Shades of the feminine Mind” (2017) as part of the Afriwowri Literary Project.
 Autopoeisis, Entropy or Redundancy and Other Terms (2018), a book that she co-curated and co-wrote with participants of the School of Anxiety that show cased at the 10th Berlin Biennale.
-And last but not least, Killing Time (2020) a satirical play that has featured at the Lagos Theatre Festival (2021), Kenya International Theatre Festival (2021) and The Kampala International Theatre Festival (2021), Goethe Zentrum Kampala and others.
+Killing Time (2020) a satirical play that has featured at the Lagos Theatre Festival (2021), Kenya International Theatre Festival (2021) and The Kampala International Theatre Festival (2021), Goethe Zentrum Kampala and others.
 Last but not least, Vanilla (2021), a short film on the stigma parents of children with mental disabilities receive.

 In 2021, Kisaka founded Yenze Theatre Conservatoire that is geared towards training performing artists in acting, movement and voice for the stage and film while providing actor management.
 Kisaka is also a proud fellow with George-town University Lab for global politics and performance.
 With a strong belief in the power for performance to mirror and transform real life through authenticity, Kisaka hopes that her work will serve a greater purpose to transform lives for the better by reflecting and revealing or unveiling life truths.